degun/great/pages/roofing.md

 However, the roofing design and specifications have to comply with the building code and other regulations in your area.
 The wide array of roofing materials can also be daunting to the home or building owner.
 Whether it is a new installation, repair or restoration, you should work with a reliable contractor who can deliver prompt and professional services in the most cost-efficient manner possible.

-We at **First Rate Roofing and Chimney** can do all these and more.
+We at **The Great Construction Company** can do all these and more.

 ### Specialization

-At **First Rate Roofing and Chimney**, we know how important it is to have a quality and properly-installed roof.
-With more than 25 years of experience, our team of expert roofers can flawlessly repair, restore, replace or install the roofing of your choice.
+At **The Great Construction Company**, we know how important it is to have a quality and properly-installed roof.
+With more than 15 years of experience, our team of expert roofers can flawlessly repair, restore, replace or install the roofing of your choice.

 We specialize in shingle roofing, tile roofing, wood roofing, and flat roofing.